CptMundo/Naval-Battle/README.md

 7. Losing Condition: If you use up all 6 attempts and don't successfully guess the battleship's location, you lose the game.
 The game will reveal the battleship's location at this point.

+## Installation

+1. Clone this repository to your local machine.
+2. Open the project folder in your preferred code editor.